-DAY JOB: In October of 2020, I accepted a contract position at BlueScope Steel North America, where I am working as an IT Business Analyst.
-My most recent prior full-time position was with Fike Corporation as a Business Systems Analyst Developer where I had been working for the past three years (I was laid off due to Covid-19 cutbacks).
+DAY JOB: I am currently seeking a new full time position.
+In October of 2020, I accepted a contract position at BlueScope Steel North America, where I worked as an IT Business Analyst.
+Thereafter, I worked briefly for the Cameo Co doing a Vue.js contract.
+My most recent prior full-time position (before BlueScope) was with Fike Corporation as a Business Systems Analyst Developer where I had been working for the past three years (I was laid off due to Covid-19 cutbacks).
 My work at Fike entailed the analysis of business systems requirements and development of various web applications, including a product calculator configurator, a new 4000+ user portal and a document management system.

 Thank you for visiting my resume/portfolio site!
 I am a diverse technology professional with many skills to offer.
 My work history has primarly included positions as a full-stack web developer, which includes front-end and back-end programming, database, web graphics and design.
 I also have skills in photography, audio/video editing, social media, work as a business analyst, and I am a technical instructor.
 I currently teach part time at Johnson County Community College (JCCC).
 For the past several years I had worked full time as a Business Systems Analyst Developer (programmer/analyst full-stack developer position).
 I currently work for BlueScope Steel North America as an IT Business Analyst on an Agile Scrum team.
 I maintain numerous side-projects to continue to strengthen my programming and application knowledge.
 I enjoy the way my day job and night job have fed each other.
 I continue to learn and apply knowledge from both positions.

 Follow the links below to get to know me!